 Sherborne Lane, descending from the top of Broad Street to a complicated meeting with the river and Coombe Street, defines one of the triangles of which the compact old town is made.
 It counts as a street, though it is more like a footpath.
 It needs handrails, and old photographs show it with steps as well; the cottages down its sides were in early times probably continuous.
 And what now seems amazing is that it was once the limit, the inland frontier, of the town.

 In the 1644 siege Lyme's most heroic episode the royalist army of Prince Maurice, one of Charles I's German nephews, came past on the way to Plymouth, expecting to make breakfast work of Puritan Lyme, which despite its Regis refused to call the king anything but Charles Stuart.
 The large army camped upslope and bombarded the town.
 One of the defenders' hastily built forts was across the top of Broad Street.
 Sherborne Lane was the front line in this direction, with its back doors and windows barricaded in effect a town wall, defended part of the time by women to give the men a rest and give an impression of greater numbers.
 Overhead came musket shot, firebrands to set thatched roofs aflame, and red-hot cannonballs that bounced down Broad Street.
 (Guy and Tilly, when living in the former Baptist manse just across Sherborne Lane and reshaping its steep back garden, found a three-pound iron cannonball deep in the soil.)

-then around two centuries old, must have taken cannonballs through
+Sherborne House, already then perhaps two centuries old, must have